pepeiborra/hls-tutorial/README.md

 - The eval plugin, a code lens provider to evaluate code in comments
 - The retrie plugin, a code actions provider to execute retrie commands

+I would recommend looking at the existing plugins for inspiration and reference.

-These plugins are "linked" in the `Main` module, so we will need to add our plugin there once we have defined it:
+Plugins are "linked" in the `Main` module, so we will need to add our plugin there once we have defined it:

 ```haskell
 idePlugins = pluginDescToIdePlugins allPlugins